ucaninthecloud/aws-bootcamp-cruddur-2023_old/journal/week0.md

 ![Alt text](assets/2023-02-14-Logical_Design_Cruddr.png "Conceptual Design")

-`One of the interesting things was to edit the `
+`One of the interesting things I needed to tweak a little bit was the Momento logo.
+Andrew showed how he was editing this via Visual Studio Code and removed a couple of tags.
+I ended up changing the fill from none to black on the first line as well as removing the fill="currentColor"> for both path tags.
+I added the momento_logo_origina.svg and momento_logo.svg within the assets directory`